parikshitp/psp/PSP/README.md

 **PspService**
 - **Description:** This service contains the business logic for processing payments.
 It validates card details, generates transaction IDs, updates transaction records, and interacts with external systems for transaction processing.

+#### TransactionUtil Class
+- **Method:** `isValidCardLuhansAlgorithm(String cardNumber)`
+  - **Description:** This method validates a credit card number using Luhn's algorithm.
+It checks if the card number is valid based on its length, format, and Luhn's algorithm.
+  - **Parameters:**
+    - `cardNumber` - The credit card number to validate.
+  - **Returns:**
+    - `true` if the card number is valid, `false` otherwise.
+  - **Example Usage:**
+    ```java
+    public static boolean isValidCardLuhansAlgorithm(String cardNumber) {
+        // Added provided logic here
+    }
+    ```
+  - **Explanation:**
+    This method implements Luhn's algorithm to validate credit card numbers.
+Luhn's algorithm works by summing up the digits of the card number in a specific way and checking if the resulting sum is divisible by 10.
+If it is, the card number is considered valid.
+Otherwise, it's invalid.
+The provided comments demonstrate examples of valid and invalid card numbers based on their formats and lengths.
+The method cleans the input card number by removing any non-digit characters, checks if the length of the cleaned number is within the valid range (13-19 digits), ensures that the card number contains only digits, and then performs the Luhn's algorithm calculation.
+Finally, it returns `true` if the calculated sum is divisible by 10, indicating a valid card number, and `false` otherwise.

+#### Sample Inputs For Card Validation:
+- '    1234567890123           VALID
+- '    1234-5678-9012-3456     VALID
+- '    1234 5678 9012 3456     VALID
+- '    12345678901234567    VALID
+- '    12345                    INVALID
+- '    1234                     INVALID
+- '    123456789012345678901   INVALID
+- '    1234567890abcd          INVALID
+- '    12345678ee13456789     INVALID

 ## Repositories
 The PSP application includes the following repository: